 3. Potomac State College of West Virginia University

 At Potomac State College of West Virginia University, students can earn an Associate of Arts in Communication Studies.
 This program is unique because it focuses on the facets of journalism and communication as a whole.
 Students will be able to diversify their knowledge in mass communication as well as face-to-face conversations.

 Another fantastic component of this program is that it’s developed for modern society.
 For example, students will explore the role of television and social media in journalism.
 During your courses, you’ll explore communication across various industries, including government, business, non-profit organizations, and media.

 Upon graduation, you’ll have the necessary skills to work with conflict negotiation, public opinion research, copywriting, producing and publishing, editing, and more.
 Undoubtedly, this is one of the most diverse journalism programs you can consider enrolling in.
 With 42% of the student body returning after their first year, it speaks to the program’s quality.

 4 Year; Laramie, WY

-Journalism is a field of study that spans across the world of communication, and the University of Wyoming’s program understands that concept.
+Journalism is a field of study that spans the world of communication, and the University of Wyoming’s program understands that concept.
 At this school, prospective journalism majors can acquire several unique degree options.
-With this level of versatility, you can develop an undergraduate resume to find your dream job placement.
+With this level of versatility, you can develop an undergraduate and graduate school resume to find your dream job placement.